netsec-ethz/rains/design-topologies.md

 caching also reduces the impact of DDoS attacks target on those servers responsible for serving this entry.
 [TODO CFE elaborate more on this approach]

+## Cloud

+Having rains servers in the cloud gives an operator more flexibility.
+Depending on how many requests are incoming the number of servers can be dynamically adapted.
+Loading the most queried assertions from a file or another rains server on startup helps to make this server faster more efficient as many recursive lookups can be prevented.
+One of the possible downsides is that you must trust the cloud operator to do a good job and that he makes sure that there are no (or only very limited) disruptions.

 ## Additional ideas to optimize the system and/or make it more private

 - An authority over a zone which wants to reduce query delay in specific region